ErpNetDocs/winclient/introduction/documents/document-flow.md

 # Document flow

-<b>The document flow</b> describes the hierarchy of a given process - the order in which you create the documents.
-It has only one document for a <b>start – the master document</b>, and a variety of child documents that you create from the master document.
+The **document flow** describes the hierarchy of a given process - the order in which you create the documents.
+It has only one document for a start – the master document, and a variety of child documents that you create from the master document.
 According to its place in the document flow (and the current document), you can set almost every document to be a master, parent or child document.

 ## Master document